Suyooo/sifas-mapdb/README.md

 `DD`: (Real) Difficulty, see below
 `E`: Unique Identifier

-`ABCCC` uniquely defines which song the live difficulty belongs to, and is called the Live ID.
+`1BCCC` uniquely defines which song the live difficulty belongs to, and is called the Live ID.

 ## Live type
 - 1: Free Live